 Hello!
 I’m Leah

-A bio usually includes a list of degrees, years of service and other valuable ways to measure qualifications.
-The development of this website finds me just getting started on all of those things.
-I do however, have some experience.
-Since childhood I have had the formidable desire to step into the emotions of others.
+Since childhood, I have had the formidable desire to step into the emotions of others.
 I run toward those who are hurting when some would run away.
 My husband and I were in full-time ministry for fifteen years and I served on a church staff for two years.
-More recently, three years working at Covenant College was a turning point.
-While administrative in description my job evolved into discipleship.
-Days filled with conversations sharing life with students renewed a calling in me that had previously lain dormant.
-Now, I’m working toward a degree that will help open doors in order to merge this area of personal giftedness and occupation.
+More recently, three years working at Covenant College was a turning point where part of my job involved serving as a mentor to students.
+Those conversations inspired me to pursue a graduate degree in counseling.
+Now, I’m looking for opportunities that enable me to use my past experience and professional education to serve others.

 Layers of Counseling